 Trade-offs

-−Less mature for 5K+ customer bases
+−Less mature for customer bases above five thousand

-−Smaller integration breadth than Gainsight
+−Smaller integration catalog than Gainsight

 Starter